Skip navigation

 • You may be asked to drink a liquid containing contrast dye.
 Contrast dye is a substance that makes parts of your body show up more clearly on an x-ray.

-• A provider will insert a small tube into the rectum.
+• A provider will insert a small tube into your rectum.

-• Air will be pumped through the tube to make the colon bigger and easier to see.
+• Air will be pumped through the tube to make your colon bigger and easier to see.

 • A series of images will be taken.

-Fecal occult blood tests.
-These tests look for hidden (known as occult) blood in the stool.
+Fecal occult blood tests (FOBT).
+These tests look for hidden (known as occult) blood in your stool.
 Blood in the stool may be a sign of polyps, cancer, or other conditions.
-Your health care provider will give you a kit that includes instructions on how to do the test.
+This test can check if there is blood in your stool, but the test can't tell your provider what is causing the bleeding.
+Your provider will give you a kit that includes instructions on how to do the test.

 For a fecal immunochemical test (FIT), you will most likely need to:

-• Collect samples from two or three separate bowel movements.
+• Collect multiple samples from one bowel movement.

 • Collect the sample from the toilet using the special brush or other device included in your kit.

-• For each sample, use the brush or device to take the sample from the surface of the stool.
+• For each sample, use the brush or device to take the sample from the stool's surface.

 • Brush the sample onto a test card.